 The Sandy Ridge system now offers over 15 miles of single-track trail ranging from beginner flow trail to narrow technical trails with exposure.
 The system was designed and built with assistance from the International Mountain Biking Association and Antfarm YouthCore with the intention of providing a high quality mountain biking experience.
 Input was also solicited from user groups such as Northwest Trail Alliance and local stakeholders during the multi-year Sandy River Basin planning process.
 Download the Updated Sandy Ridge Trail System Map and Guide for more information.

 Trail users must stay on designated trails.
 The trail system is located outside the southern boundary of the Bull Run Watershed Management Unit.
 Entering the Management Unit is strictly prohibited and punishable under federal law.
 Staying on designated trails ensures compliance with this order.

 Photos courtesy of Josh Kling/Western Rivers Conservancy, Tim Zimmerman and Shane Wilson/IMBA.

 From the east side of Sandy, head east on US Highway 26 (Mount Hood Highway) for 11.4 miles.
 Turn left on Sleepy Hollow Dr soon after a large sign indicating a left turn for Marmot.
 NOTE: This will be the second turn-off for Sleepy Hollow Rd.
 Once on Sleepy Hollow, go 0.3 miles and turn right on E. Barlow Trail Rd and over the Sandy River.
-After 1 mile on E. Barlow Trail Rd, look for a gate blocking Homestead Rd/2-6E-23 on your left.
-Trails intersect with the paved Homestead Rd north of the gate.
+After 1 mile on E. Barlow Trail Rd, look on the left for the signed Sandy Ridge Trailhead which has parking for nearly fifty vehicles, a restroom and visitor information.